 As an employer, you decide who you hire and in what capacity.
 There are certain people you employ to come to work every day and perform regular functions that keep your company running.

-These employees go on your “payroll”.
-Part of your responsibility is to send the employees taxes, to the state and IRS, on their behalf quarterly.
-Additionally, you’ll need to provide a W2 form at the end of the year to each employee and the IRS.
+These employees go on your payroll.
+That means you are responsible for sending the employees' taxes, to the state and IRS, on their behalf each quarter.
+Additionally, you'll need to provide a W-2 form at the end of the year to each employee and the IRS.

-You may also find there are times when you only need help for a very short period of time, or for a particular task of project.
-In this case you might hire someone as an independent contractor or consultant, and not put them on “payroll”
+Sometimes you only need hired help for a short period, or for a particular project.
+In this case, you might hire someone as an independent contractor or consultant but not put them on the payroll.